 What is a Headless Guitar?

 The difference between a headless guitar and what we’d consider a ‘standard’ guitar, is the lack of a headstock.
-Instead they relocate all tuning hardware to the bass of the bridge.
+Instead, they relocate all tuning hardware to the bridge area.
 This grants an even weight distribution across the guitar – you won’t find a headless guitar neck diving any time soon.
 To string a headless guitar, simply slide the string through the bridge up to the stump end of the fretboard, screw into place at both ends and tune up.
 So easy anyone could do it.

 Benefits of a Headless Guitar

 Let’s address the elephant in the room.
 It’s true, headless guitars might not suit your stylistic tastes.
-You might consider them a little hard to love.
-But if you’re into the latest modern designs and prefer a contemporary playing experience over that of a vintage guitar, then you’ll feel right at home.
+You might think they’re a little hard to love.
+But if you’re into the latest modern designs like Super Strats, and prefer a contemporary playing experience over that of a vintage guitar, then you’ll feel right at home.

 Strandberg guitars are known for their unique body shape, which have been meticulously designed to rest well against your body and picking arm.
 They certainly won’t strain your back muscles like a heavy Les Paul.
-Both Ibanez basses and Strandberg also make use of fanned frets (another modern Marmite design concept) improving intonation and fretting comfort.
+Both Ibanez and Strandberg also make use of fanned frets (another modern Marmite design concept) to shore up on intonation and fretting comfort.

 The headless guitar is a lot shorter than your average axe without that pesky headstock.
-In most circumstances, you’ll get a special fit case to go along with your new instrument.
-Obviously this is relatively compact and easy to pack in the back of a car or at the airport when you’re out travelling.
+It has more of a dynamic feel and close extension from your body.
+We reckon if headless guitars were around when Angus Young started playing, he’d be their biggest fan right now jumping around the stage.
+In most circumstances, you’ll get a special fit case to house your new instrument.
+It’s relatively compact and easy to pack in the back of a car or at the airport when you’re out travelling, especially in comparison to bulkier guitars.

 Hardware